Tenacom/Buildvana.Sdk/docs/ConfigurationFiles.md

 At [Tenacom](https://github.com/Tenacom) we strive to minimize the amount of preliminary setup a developer needs to work on a project.
 Ideally, one should be able to clone a repository, open an IDE (either Visual Studio, Rider, or VS Code) and start working, no additional installations required.

 That having been said, there are situations where different actions are required to achieve the same results on different machines (say, CI/CD builders vs. developer workstations) and/or for different users.
-A notable example is invoking [Wine](https://winehq.org) to run a Windows-only tool in the context of a build on a Linux or Mac system.
+A notable example is invoking [Wine](https://winehq.org) to run a Windows-only tool in the context of a build on a Linux or Mac system (see [Wine module's documentation](modules/Wine.md) for details).

 Configuration files are the exception to the basic rule that every file needed for the build must either reside in the repository, or in a NuGet package.